chisophugis/lbd/source/funccall.rst

     .cprestore  24  // save $gp to 24($sp)
   …

-Run “llc -static” will call jsub instruction instead of jalr as follows,
+Run ``llc -static`` will call jsub instruction instead of jalr as follows,

 .. code-block:: bash